jakewdr/effectual/README.md

     task background

-You could also run the following command manually every time you add a new package to pipenv
+You could also run the following command manually every time you add a new package to Pipenv:

     task cache